Fire safe councils: The first fire safe councils

 Preceding The Fire Safe Council of Nevada County, Inc. was a working group called the 49er Fire Safe Group (local citizens and Agency Partners taking action after the 49er fire in Nevada County in 1988) was being supported by the local Resource Conservation District, grew into the county-wide organization that exists today.
 The Fire Safe Council of Nevada County, Inc. began its official formation in January 1998, under the leadership of CDF Battalion Chief Kate Dargan.
-Chief Dargan is also a founding member at The California Fire Safe Council, and in October of 2021, she was appointed Assistant Director for Disaster Preparedness and Response to the White House Climate and Environment Team.
+Chief Dargan is also a founding member at The California Fire Safe Council, and in October 2021, she was appointed Assistant Director for Disaster Preparedness and Response to the White House Climate and Environment Team.

 CDF support for fire safe councils

 In support of the community-based efforts, CDF began including these local groups in its Fire Safe Council.
 The coalition was headed by the CDF Public Education Officer.
 Sometime after 1996, as more and more communities started local Fire Safe Councils throughout the state, the Fire Safe Council became known as the California Fire Safe Council (CFSC).
 The CFSC was a precursor of the current California Fire Safe Council, Inc. (CFSCI).

 Through the CFSC, CDF assisted local fire safe councils via monthly meetings where local fire safe councils, and other organizations sharing the fire safe mission, could network; marketing literature such as a brochure; development of videos and Public Service Announcements; a handbook on how to form a Fire Safe Council; and other materials.
 Marketing support was provided under a contract with the public relations firm Manning Selvage & Lee, which had an office on K Street in Sacramento at the time.

 This overall support from CDF ceased when the California Fire Safe Council, Inc. was formed as a 501(c)(3) non-profit corporation in mid-2002.
 However, most individual CDF/CAL FIRE Units continue to work closely with their local area fire safe councils, often providing "in-kind" matching funds for grants as well as advice on fire safe projects.